 In Indiana you can file for a legal separation.
 While a divorce ends your marriage, a legal separation does not.
 A judge can issue orders like those in a divorce case concerning division of property and debts, child custody and support.
 A legal separation can last up to a year.

 Continued Legal Support from Our Floyd County Divorce Lawyers

 Once a divorce is granted, that’s not necessarily the end of things.
 As circumstances change, we continue to provide families follow-up legal help if modification of custody, support, or visitation is needed.
-Our divorce lawyers also help families wishing to adopt, to succeed through private, agency, or international adoption.
+Our divorce lawyers in Floyd County also help families wishing to adopt, to succeed through private, agency, or international adoption.